Process-Based Risk Measures and Risk-Averse Control of Discrete-Time Systems: Abstract

 \section{Abstract}

-{ For controlled discrete-time stochastic processes we introduce a new class of dynamic risk measures, which we call process-based.
+For controlled discrete-time stochastic processes we introduce a new class of dynamic risk measures, which we call process-based.
 Their main features are that they measure risk of processes that are functions of the history of a base process.
 We introduce a new concept of conditional stochastic time consistency and we derive the structure of process-based risk measures enjoying this property.
 We show that they can be equivalently represented by a collection of static law-invariant risk measures on the space of functions of the state of the base process.
-We apply this result to controlled Markov processes and we derive dynamic programming equations.
-Next, we consider partially observable Markov processes and we derive the structure of stochastically conditionally time-consistent risk measures in this case.
-We prove that the dynamic risk measures can be represented by a sequence of law invariant risk measures on the space of function of the observable part of the state.
-We also derive the corresponding dynamic programming equations.\\
+We apply this result to controlled Markov processes and we derive dynamic programming equations.\\ \emph{Keywords:} Dynamic Risk Measures, Time Consistency, Dynamic Programming